Vojvodina is the northern part of Serbia.

 Lake Palic with a settlement of the same name is situated close to Subotica and near to the border crossing of Horgos.
-It has a tourist tradition for almost 150 years.
+It has been a tourist tradition for almost 150 years.
 Its unique atmosphere makes this place ideal for leisure and relaxation.

 Beautiful Great Park is ideal for long, romantic walks.
 Thick treetops of old plate trees, chestnuts, and poplars change each other's place in this oasis of peace and beauty with rows of colorful flowers.
 Still, you can feel a fine coating in every detail of this romantic postcard.
-In faded color on facades of old villas in fine, contours of 'President' hotel, rustic - work of 'Small inn’, an open-air summer stage, in the female and male strand (bathing beach).
+In faded color on the facades of old villas in fine, contours of 'President' hotel, rustic - work of 'Small inn', open-air summer stage, in the female and male strand (bathing beach).

-Carska Bara is the best known for its abundant bird life, the first ornithological exploration of which began in the late 19th century.
+Carska Bara is best known for its abundant bird life, the first ornithological exploration of which began in the late 19th century.

 Herons are considered the most important for the ecosystem.
-They nest in large colonies which are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.
+They nest in large colonies that are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.

 Things to do in Carska bara

 It is located in southern Banat, situated between the river Danube and the southwestern slopes of the Carpathian Mountains.
 The sands are named after the village of Deliblato, in the municipality of Kovin.
-Its main masses are elliptical shaped hills with steppe grassland plains and steppe forests.
+Its main masses are elliptical-shaped hills with steppe grassland plains and steppe forests.

-Things to do in Deliblato Sands
+Things To Do in Deliblato Sands

 Sand dunes are very interesting for an off-road ride.
 The diversity of bird species attracts birdwatchers.

-The special nature reserve Zasavica is located just several kilometers across the Sava river from the town of Sremska Mitrovica.
+The special nature reserve Zasavica is located just several kilometers across the Sava River from the town of Sremska Mitrovica.

-With Obedska bara and Carska Bara, it is one of the major wildlife refuges and one of the last authentically preserved wetlands in Serbia.
-Zasavica consists of around 2.000 ha of protected wetland made up of meadows, canals, creeks and the Zasavica River itself.
+With Obedska Bara and Carska Bara, it is one of the major wildlife refuges and one of the last authentically preserved wetlands in Serbia.
+Zasavica consists of around 2.000 ha of protected wetland made up of meadows, canals, creeks, and the Zasavica River itself.
 The area was first put under protection in 1997.
 There are over 600 species of plants are recorded in the reservation.
 Several of them are endangered natural rarities.
-There are 185 species of birds in the reserve, of which 120 are resident.
-Because of such large number of birds, including rarities like night heron and spotted crake, Zasavica is included in the list of IBAs, (important bird areas).
+There are 185 species of birds in the reserve, of which 120 are residents.
+Because of such a large number of birds, including rarities like night heron and spotted crake, Zasavica is included in the list of IBAs, (important bird areas).
 Since 1998, 20 artificial nesting platforms have been placed throughout the reserve.

 Things to do in Zasavica

 There are several ways to experience this wonderful special nature reserve.
-You can take a boat ride with a guide, as well you can go on a birdwatching tour.
+You can take a boat ride with a guide, as well you can go on a bird-watching tour.
 You can also buy cosmetics products made from donkey milk.

 Our recommendation for the one-day tour where you can explore this part of Vojvodina is:

-A boat ride in Zasavica, sightseeing in Sremska Mitrovica and short hiking and relaxation at Fruška Gora
+A boat ride in Zasavica, sightseeing in Sremska Mitrovica, and short hiking and relaxation at Fruška Gora

 The Island of Krčedin or Krčedinska Ada is a river island in Serbia.
 It is located on the left bank of the Danube across the village of Krčedin, in the municipality of Inđija.

-The island is part of much larger Special Nature Reserve Koviljsko-Pertovaradinski Rit - a wetland along the Danube.
+The island is part of the much larger Special Nature Reserve Koviljsko-Pertovaradinski Rit - a wetland along the Danube.

 The island is roughly shaped like a rounded triangle, with the top on the north.
-It is located in the valley of the Danube and was created when the Danube shifted its course to the south and cut through its own meander.
+It is located in the valley of the Danube and was created when Danube shifted its course to the south and cut through its own meander.

 The livestock includes horses, sheep, cattle, pigs, and donkeys.
 The well-fed animals and their young-born on the island are returned to the mainland, into the stables only when it gets too cold or rainy.
 Horses and pigs are sometimes left on the island even during the winter.
-Some rare breeds, like the mangulica pigs, the local breed of the shepherd dog pulin or the Podolian cattle, are also kept on the island.
+Some rare breeds, like the mangulica pigs, the local breed of the shepherd dog pulin, or the Podolian cattle, are also kept on the island.
 There is also a lot of poultry, like hens, turkeys, and peacocks.
-There were 80 Podolians in 2017, out of 400 in entire Serbia.
+There were 80 Podolians in 2017, out of 400 in the entire Serbia.

 As of 2017, the island numbered 1,000 cattle and pigs, 200 horses and over 100 Balkan donkeys.
 Donkeys are becoming more and more popular, due to the high prices of their milk.
-In the 1990s however, over 6,000 animals were kept on the island.
+In the 1990s, however, over 6,000 animals were kept on the island.

-Things to do in Krčedin Island
+Things to do on Krčedin Island

 There is a possibility to go on photo safari-like tours to the island from May to September.
-They are conceived as one-day excursions with the small groups of visitors.
+They are conceived as one-day excursions with small groups of visitors.